rupesh-rao/K-means-and-PCA/README.md

 # K-means-and-PCA
 Applying K-means and PCA model in Octave.
+It was a part of my course on Machine Learning from Stanford University through Coursera.